 This Chocolate Cake with Tart Cherries is a real treat for the holidays and not only.
-Valentines Day is also a great opportunity to impress your partner with this one.
+Valentine's Day, birthday parties, and Christmas are great opportunities to impress your family and friends with this delicious recipe.
 If you like to bake from scratch, you will enjoy making this cake.

-You can find sour cherries in syrup in any grocery store here in America or you can always order online.
-The grocery stores might have them in the ethnic isles, and they should look like this or like this.
+You can find sour cherries in syrup in any grocery store in America, or you can always order online.
+They should look like this.

-The cake is built in the same cake pan you baked the batter.
-The chocolate cherry buttercream is poured over the cake and then refrigerated.
+The first layer is the cake.
+The second layer is the chocolate cherry buttercream that is poured over the cake and then refrigerated.
 See how the buttercream sits on top of the cake?

-After the cake cools down completely and sets, melt chocolate and mix it with butter, then glaze the entire cake with it.
-Decorate it as you wish.
-In my recipe here, I made some little rosettes with some leftover buttercream and added a sour cherry on top of each rosette.
+To decorate this cake with cherries, I made some little rosettes with some leftover buttercream and added a sour cherry on top of each rosette.